How One Backlink From a Major Site Changed My Photography Business

 The catch is that high-authority sites are harder to reach.
 They get more email.
 They have stricter editorial policies.
 Many won't add credits regardless of how nicely you ask.

 You need volume to land these wins.
-For every major publication that adds your credit, you might contact 20 that don't respond.
+For every major publication that adds your credit, you might contact 20 that don't respond at all.
+That's not failure—that's just the math of outreach.
+A 5% success rate to high-authority sites still produces valuable links over time.

 Your Turn